 His most recent book publication is the 2016 volume with Olivier Roy and Nadia Marzouki "Saving the People: How Populists Hijack Religion", published by Hurst in the UK and Oxford University Press in the USA.
 He is also the co-author (with Daniele Albertazzi) of "Populists in Power" (Routledge, 2015) and the co-editor of "Twenty-First Century Populism" (Palgrave, 2008).

-He has published articles in journals such as the European Journal of Political Research, Journal of European Public Policy, Political Studies, Party Politics, West European Politics, Australian Journal of Political Science, South European Society & Politics, and Government & Opposition.
+He has published articles in journals such as the European Journal of Political Research, Journal of European Public Policy, Political Studies, Party Politics, West European Politics, Australian Journal of Political Science, and South European Society & Politics.
 He tweets at @duncanmcdonnell.